 a Normal; b Hydrocarbons with 6 – 9 carbon atoms

-The second (nitrogen) cycle consists of two compressors (C-1 & C-2) and two water coolers (WC-1 & WC-2), which is then divided into two parts.
+The second (nitrogen) cycle consists of two compressors (C-1 & C-2) and two water coolers (WC-1 & WC-2), which are then divided into two parts.
 Each part is booster-compressed (B-1 & B-2), followed by cooling water (WC-5 & WC-6)

 to reduce the high-pressure stream temperatures.
 These streams exiting WC-5 and WC-6 are mixed and cooled in HEX-1 to -44ºC.
 After that, the nitrogen is divided into two parts again.
-The major part (207) of the stream enters the first stage expander to reduce its pressure and temperature.
+The stream’s major part (207) enters the first stage expander to reduce its pressure and temperature.
 The minor part (203) passes through HEX-2 and exits at -110ºC.
 Then, this low-temperature nitrogen stream enters the expander (E-2) and provides cold energy for HEX-2.
 Stream 206 from HEX-2 mixes with stream 208.
 The nitrogen provides cold energy for HEX-2 and HEX-1 subsequently.
 Compressors B-1 and B-2 are driven by expanders E-1 and E-2, respectively.
 (Hu & Ju, 2015)

 2.3 Micro-Scale Natural Gas Liquefaction Processes: Optimisation Strategies